 I avoid dental visits because of anxiety…is this normal?
 Can you help?

 It’s not uncommon for people to experience dental fear due to a bad experience or anxiety.
 That’s why we offer oral conscious and nitrous oxide sedation, so you can have a more relaxing and comfortable experience.

 After my root canal, will I experience sensitivity to hot and cold?

 After root canal therapy, you’ll likely experience some sensitivity, but it should subside with time.
 If after two weeks you’re experiencing constant sensitivity, please call us immediately so we can ensure you find relief.

 How can I make my smile brighter?

-We offer in-practice as well as take-home professional teeth whitening that uses concentrated ingredients that are safe for your smile.
-Our in-practice treatment can have your smile up to eight shades brighter within an hour, while our custom take-home treatment can whiten teeth within two weeks of use.
+We offer in-office as well as take-home professional teeth whitening that uses concentrated ingredients that are safe for your smile.
+Our in-office treatment can have your smile up to eight shades brighter within an hour, while our custom take-home treatment can whiten teeth within two weeks of use.